nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_charger.rst

 *************

 The module implemented in :file:`battery_charger.c` uses Zephyr's :ref:`zephyr:gpio_api` driver to control and monitor battery charging.
-For this reason, you should set :kconfig:`CONFIG_GPIO` option.
+For this reason, you should set :kconfig:option:`CONFIG_GPIO` option.

 By default, the module is disabled and the ``CONFIG_DESKTOP_BATTERY_CHARGER_NONE`` option is selected.
 Set the option ``CONFIG_DESKTOP_BATTERY_CHARGER_DISCRETE`` to enable the module.